Adel-Bagurudeen/AI_Chatbot_Project/README.md

 # AI Chatbot

-## 📌 Project Overview
+## Project Overview
 This project is a simple, rule-based AI chatbot developed as part of **NSP NEXUS Week 4**.
-It is implemented in Python and features both command-line and graphical user interfaces.
+It is implemented in Python and features as graphical user interfaces.
 The chatbot responds to predefined user inputs and maintains a history of conversations.

 ---

 ##  Features
--  Text-based interaction (command-line & GUI)
+-  This is a graphical user interface chatbot model
 -  Responds to 10+ sample queries
-  *(e.g., "Hi", "What’s your name?", "Tell me a joke")*
+  *(e.g., "Hi", "Whats your name?", "Tell me  joke")*
-- 📁 Saves chat history to `chat_history.json`
+-  Saves chat history to `chat_history.json`
 -  View past chats by typing `history`
 -  Exit the chatbot by typing `exit`
 -  Optional GUI interface built with `tkinter`